 Foz do Arelho is another natural wonder on the Portuguese coast and my favourite beach in Portugal.

 This large sandy strip has the Atlantic Ocean on one side and the peaceful waters of the Óbidos Lagoon on the other.
 The lagoon side of the beach is full of natural beauty and is perfect for families with children.
-The ocean side is windy and can have big waves, so it’s no wonder it’s a well known spot for surf, bodyboard and windsurf.
+The ocean side is windy and can have big waves, so it’s no wonder that it’s a well known spot for surf, bodyboard and windsurf.

 Practicalities: Foz do Arelho is an accessible beach that has a lifeguard, showers, cafés and restaurants.